viniciuschiele/Scrypt/README.md

 If you would like to know further about hashing algorithms and how to protect passwords I really recommend you to read that article [Password Hashing](https://crackstation.net/hashing-security.htm).

 ##Requirements
-.NET 2.0 and above or .NET Core
+.NET 2.0 or .NET Core

 ##Examples